Exit Stage Death: Plot

-Despite the police ruling it an accident, Phil blames himself for Ava's death.
-The cast then prepares for an encore performance the next day, now sold out.
-Before the performance, Rebecca confronts Kathleen and Michael with a script of the argument they had to cover up the murder, which she notes was plagiarized from an episode of Spooky and the Cop.
+The police rule Ava's death an accident, and Phil blames himself for being asleep during the tragedy, unaware that Kathleen drugged his thermos to prevent him from interfering.
+The cast prepares for an encore performance the next day, having sold out after the show went viral for Ava's dramatic death.
+Before the performance, Rebecca confronts Kathleen and Michael with a script of the argument they had to secure their alibi, which she notes was plagiarized from an episode of Spooky and the Cop.
 She demands $5 million wired to her account by the end of the play or she will tell the police.
-While investigating the incident, Charlie deduces that someone tried to kill Kathleen after watching a recording from the previous night and noticing mist coming from the sublimating dry ice under the trapdoor and Kathleen's mark over it.
+While investigating the incident, Charlie deduces that someone tried to kill Kathleen after watching a recording from the previous night, noticing mist coming from the sublimating dry ice under the trapdoor.

-As she tries to warn Kathleen during the play, Charlie notes that Michael's hand has the same burn marks as hers from picking up dry ice.
-She spots a feather from Kathleen's costume in the rafters, and listens to the conviction in Kathleen's voice when professing her love for Michael during the performance, making her realize they conspired together to kill Ava.
-She states her suspicions to Rebecca, who covers for them, but Charlie notes that she is also lying.
-She finds the script of insults and also discovers that Kathleen has placed peanut butter in the prop snack mix, which could trigger Rebecca's allergy.
-Charlie is forced to enter onstage and improvise dialogue to prevent Rebecca's death.
+As she tries to warn Kathleen during the play, Charlie notes that Michael's hand has the same burn marks as hers from picking up the dry ice.
+She also spots a feather from Kathleen's costume in the rafters.
+When Charlie hears to the conviction in Kathleen's voice when professing her love for Michael during the performance, Charlie realizes their feud is a facade and the two worked together to murder Ava.
+Charlie shares her suspicions with Rebecca, who covers for the pair, but Charlie senses Rebecca's deception.
+Charlie finds the argument script and also discovers that Kathleen has placed peanut butter in the prop snack mix, which would trigger Rebecca's peanut allergy.
+Charlie is forced to enter onstage and improvise dialogue to prevent Rebecca dying.
 After Charlie exits, Rebecca (in character) tells Kathleen and Michael that her demands have doubled and they must pay her immediately, prompting them to leave the stage during her monologue.

-Kathleen and Michael argue backstage, while Charlie supplies the Sheriff with earpieces that record their conversation.
-They confess to planning to kill Rebecca and paying her off.
-Knowing that their fate is sealed, they proceed onstage for the last time.
+Kathleen and Michael argue backstage, while Charlie supplies the sheriff with earpieces that record their conversation.
+They confess to Ava's murder and planning to kill Rebecca so they can avoid paying her off.
+Once the couple discovers they have been recorded, they proceed onstage for the last time.
 The police arrive but allow them to complete the performance, which culminates with Kathleen falling through the trapdoor after her character's final monologue.